RouHim/sons-of-the-forest-container-image/README.md

 </p>

 <p align="center">
-    This project provides a <a href="https://github.com/RouHim/sons-of-the-forest-container-image/actions/workflows/scheduled-security-audit.yaml">safe</a> container image for the <a href="https://sons-of-the-forest.com">Sons of the Forest</a>
+    This repository provides a <a href="https://github.com/RouHim/sons-of-the-forest-container-image/actions/workflows/scheduled-security-audit.yaml">safe</a> container image for the <a href="https://sons-of-the-forest.com">Sons of the Forest</a> game server.
-    game server and shows its usage in a docker-compose environment.
+  It is designed to be used with Docker Compose, making it easy to set up and manage your game server environment.
 </p>

-## Introduction

-This repository provides a container image for running a Sons of the Forest game server.
-It is designed to be used with Docker and Docker Compose, making it easy to set up and manage your game server environment.

 ## Requirements